Times of change.

 One of my biggest revelations this year.
 Discovered entirely at the benefit of local hearsay, and not, per usual, any sharp research skills, Osteria La Civetta was a discovery I will not forget on subsequent visits to the area.
 Completely un-Cape, this charming Italian eatery has edge.
 Fresh, pointed, seasonal Italian food, all appropriately portioned, sauced and seasoned.
 This is not a Little Italy red-sauce mudslide, this is a well-designed experience overflowing with a serious European sensibility.
 The entire menu written in Italian, the lightning here is the selection of homemade pastas, breads and daily specials.
 Heavy on the seafood, Osteria La Civetta also pays homage to the local community’s noted oceanic abundance.
 A chilled pasta salad of the day, with buttery, firm rigatoni, piled with Italian ham and artichokes atop a plate of mixed greens; and, a bowl of thick spaghetti, twined with cubes of fresh tuna, basil, parmesan and a sauce made nearly entirely by the broth of blistered cherry tomatoes, were both definite kicks to the head⎯full of flavor, and precisely what a sour outlook (and appetite) needed that day.

 Ben and Bill’s Chocolate Emporium: (Falmouth, MA)

-* Photog note: Apologies, all above photos taken with my camera phone.
+* Photog apologies: All above images taken with my circa 2010 camera phone.